StefanFitoussi/StefanFitoussi/README.md

 # Welcome world!
-This is my GitHub-Hub B)
+This is my GitHub-Hub :sunglasses:

 My name is Stefan Fitoussi and I am an upcoming web developer, currently participating in the remote [Neue Fische](https://www.neuefische.de/)-bootcamp _WEB DEVELOPER_.